cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 -- opening the module Baz in the moudle Bar in the moudle Bar open Foo.Bar.Baz

--- This is the same statmenet as above. open Foo open Bar.Baz
+-- This is the same statement as above. open Foo open Bar.Baz